jeanwsr/pyAutoMR/doc/guess.md

 mf = gto.M( ... ).RKS(xc='xxx')
 mf = guess._mix(mf)
 ```
+This is beneficial when one wants to customize the mf object (use DFT, newton, x2c, electric field, etc.).

 # Fragment guess
 Hard cases of spin-polarized singlet.
 Use `mf = guess.from_frag(xyz, bas, frags, chgs, spins)`.